 It is great location.
 Value for money is good.
 Staff is available through phone always.
 Room is good, sofa bed is also comfortable and fits 2.
 The place has all the amenities and we will definitely return here if traveling to Merida.
 Really close to a supermarket (Dia) and a children's park.

+The hotel is magnificent as far as room space and style!
+The large room was terrific and there was free parking available.
 The old town of Roman ruins is interesting, however, quite a hike on foot.
 A taxi can be called at a reasonable cost.
 The area is residential so not much for tourists.

 The room was large and well furnished with a fitting roman style.
 Triple glazed windows ensured that the hotel remained quiet even though the location can be extremely busy.
 The hotel's central location makes if perfect for reaching all the many ancient sites that Merida has to offer.